mongodb/mongo-python-driver/CONTRIBUTING.rst

 **Pull Request Template Breakdown**

 - **Github PR Title**
-    - The PR Title format should always be ``[JIRA-ID] : Jira Title or Blurb Summary``
+    - The PR Title format should always be ``[JIRA-ID] : Jira Title or Blurb Summary``.

 - **JIRA LINK**
-    - Convenient link to the associated JIRA ticket
+    - Convenient link to the associated JIRA ticket.

 - **Summary**
     - Small blurb on why this is needed.
 The JIRA task should have the more in-depth description, but this should still, at a high level, give anyone looking an understanding of why the PR has been checked in.